Property without Rights: Origins and Consequences of the Property Rights Gap

 Autocracy and Redistribution: The Politics of Land Reform (Cambridge University Press, 2015)

 - Albertus, Michael, Thomas Brambor, and Ricardo Ceneviva.
-2017.
+2018.
 “Land Inequality and Rural Unrest: Theory and Evidence from Brazil.”
-Forthcoming, Journal of Conflict Resolution.
+Journal of Conflict Resolution 62(3): 557-96.
 Supplementary Appendix.

 - Albertus, Michael.
 2017.
 "Landowners and Democracy: The Social Origins of Democracy Reconsidered."
 World Politics 69(2): 233-76.
 Supplementary Appendix.